-Figure 4.16 shows a PerformancePoint query in a pop-up window that allows a non-technical end-user with the ability to navigate project data, by pointing, clicking, and using drop-down menus to filter and display specific data (e.g. Departmental Costs broken down by Projects and then how each Role is contributing to those costs).
+Figure 4.16 shows a PerformancePoint query in a pop-up window that allows a nontechnical end user to navigate project data, by pointing, clicking, and using drop-down menus to filter and display specific data (e.g., departmental costs broken down by projects and then by how each role contributes to those costs).

-Figure 4.16: Business Intelligence Decomposition Tree (Source: Advisicon) [04-16-businessIntelligenceDecompositionTree.tif]
+Figure 4.16 Business Intelligence Decomposition Tree [04-16-businessIntelligenceDecompositionTree.tif]

+Source: Advisicon

-The release of PerformancePoint Services included with the Microsoft EPM 2010 solution provides several new and improved features to help monitor and analyze an organization’s project and work performance.
-Dashboards can also be developed to include more sophisticated key performance indicators (KPIs) into web-based scorecards.
+PerformancePoint Services included with the Microsoft EPM 2010 solution provides several new and improved features to help monitor and analyze an organization’s project and work performance.
+Dashboards can also be developed to include more sophisticated KPIs in Web-based scorecards.

 A True Enterprise Platform

-The Microsoft Enterprise Project Management (EPM) 2010 Solution is a fully integrated, end-to-end Project Portfolio Management solution, used to automate Project Portfolio Management (PPM) processes (Microsoft TechNet.
-2011).
-The EPM Solution includes the following products to provide a comprehensive desktop and Web-based PPM solution:
+The Microsoft EPM 2010 Solution is a fully integrated, end-to-end PPM solution used to automate PPM processes (TechNet, 2011Project Server Site[AU: which cite?]).
+The EPM solution includes these products to provide a comprehensive desktop and Web-based PPM solution:

-Microsoft Project Professional 2010 – provides connectivity between the desktop and Project Server 2010, to ensure that organizations can achieve the added business benefits of unified Project Portfolio Management.
+Microsoft Project Professional 2010.
+Provides connectivity between the desktop and Project Server 2010, to ensure that organizations can achieve the added business benefits of unified PPM.

-Microsoft Project Server 2010 - brings together the business collaboration platform services of SharePoint Server 2010 with structured execution capabilities to provide flexible work management solutions.
+Microsoft Project Server 2010.
+Brings together the business collaboration platform services of SharePoint Server 2010 with structured execution capabilities to provide flexible work management solutions.

-Microsoft SharePoint 2010 - Project Server 2010 is built on SharePoint Server 2010 to provide true multi-tier architecture by using the new Service Application model,
+Microsoft SharePoint 2010.
+Project Server 2010 is built on SharePoint Server 2010 to provide true multitier architecture by using the new service application model.

-Project Server 2010 on SharePoint 2010 is the only truly integrated Portfolio, Program, and Project Management solution in the market today.
+Project Server 2010 on SharePoint 2010 is the only truly integrated portfolio, program, and project management solution on the market today.
 Organizational attempts to integrate of best-of-breed products with enterprise work and resource planning and reporting have largely failed up to now.

 Collaboration